h3xduck/TripleCross/README.md

 * The .plt makes a *jump* to glibc using .got, so no other *rip* is saved.
 It also does not modify or save the value of *rbp*.
 * Glibc makes a *syscall*, which does not save *rip* in the stack, but rather saves it in *rcx*.

-Therefore in order to check from eBPF that an address in the stack is the return address we are looking for, we must check that it is the return address of the .plt stub that uses the .got address that jumps to the glibc function making the system call.
+Therefore in order to check from eBPF that an address in the stack is the return address we are looking for, we must check that it is the return address of the .plt stub that uses the .got address that jumps to the glibc function making the system call we hooked from eBPF.

 #### Locating key functions for shellcode
 The shellcode must be generated dynamically to bypass ASLR and PIE, which change the address of functions such as dlopen() on each program execution.